33rd Troop Carrier Squadron: Return to New Guinea

 On 14 April 1944 the 33rd moved from Townsville to Port Moresby began and was completed on 16 April, except for heavy vehicles and equipment scheduled to come by boat.
-20 April the organization moved from temporary billets at HQ.
+On 20 April the organization moved from temporary billets at HQ.
 Fifth Air Force to the permanent base at the old 54th Troop Carrier Wing area.
 Camp construction was started immediately.
 Diligent and cooperative work resulted in one of the best camp areas in New Guinea.
 Major Wamsley was appointed Base Commander of Wards Airdrome effective 17 April 1944.

 In the middle of May 1944, squadron operations, intelligence, and engineering moved from Wards to Jackson Drome.
 The move involved hauling several buildings approximately a mile and a half.
 At Wards Drome the Intelligence Department had ample space on the second floor of the Base Operations Building.
 At Jackson, the space allocated by DAT was so insufficient that it required construction of a new building.
 New materials being unavailable for construction, salvage from the old 6th and 33d Troop Carrier Squadrons was utilized.
 An interesting sidelight was the utilization of about 30 transient natives to move an old tent floor, pay being in cigarettes.
 During the month, in cooperation with Graves Registration and ANGAU, a thorough air search was made of the area in which the "Flying Dutchman" crashed 10 November 1942 in a mountainous region east of Port Moresby.
 Though there were survivors who eventually reached civilization, the plane has never been located, but another crashed plane hitherto not located was seen and photographed.

 For about four days out of the month of July 1944 the 33d flew Jack Benny, Carole Landis, and company to different bases in New Guinea.
 The highlight of the Communications Section activities for the month was the opening of its Radio Operator's Training School under the supervision of Sgt.
 Ralph Harmon.
 The course covered radio repair and maintenance, theory and procedure, as well as the use of code.
 Training included practice in the air, as well as on the ground.